 The follow-up is crucial.
 And yet many people simply ignore it, slap something together like a “here’s your free download” email, or just let their email provider toss out a default “click here to confirm” message.

-Not so with Ramit Sethi’s I Will Teach You to be Rich follow up.
+Ramit Sethi’s I Will Teach You to be Rich follow-up goes a different direction.

 This confirmation page does two amazing things.
 First, it adds urgency by including a countdown clock.
 Providing the reader with a countdown to gated content or a limited-time offer is a psychological trick you can — and should — use too.
 Scarcity inspires action.